objectliteral/multivents/README.md

 ## How to use / API

-`Events` : This constructor function creates a new message channel.
+`Channel` : This constructor function creates a new message channel.
 You can invoke the constructor without passing any arguments (using the `new` keyword if you want to) and a new channel object is created for you.
-You can also call `Events` as a function and pass in an object, that you want to transform into a message channel.
+You can also call `Channel` as a function and pass in an object, that you want to transform into a message channel.
 A third option would be to pass the constructor a string, which creates a named channel.
 You can read more on the semantics of named channels in the [extra paragraph I dedicated them](#named-event-channels).
 A channel provides a handful of methods that are discussed below.

 `on`: With this method you can register callbacks to be executed when a certain event is triggered.
 You have to pass in the event name and the callback function, but you can optionally provide a third argument.
 This third argument should be an object which is then used as the callback function's `this` (context injection).
 The fourth parameter of the `on` function is a boolean that gives a preference on whether the callback function shall be executed asynchronously.
 Note, however, that asynchronous execution is not guarenteed; read why [in this paragraph](#asynchronous-callback-execution).